 Ladakh is a mysterious land shrouded in myths and legends.
 A thousand year ago, before the Tibetan rule, Raja Skitde Nemagon, ruled over Ladakh, which was known as Muryul, as most of the mountains, and the soil in Ladakah wears a red tinge.
 In the 10th century A.D, Skitde Nemagon, along with a couple of hundred men, invaded Ladakh where there was no central authority.

-Ladakh Tourist Places Or Places to Visit in Ladakh
+Places to Visit in Ladakh India

 Ladakh, known as the 'land of the Lamas', is a region in the state of Jammu and Kashmir.
 It is one of the most sparsely populated regions in India.
 Ladakh is renowned for its remote mountain beauty and Buddhist culture.
 It is sometimes called as 'Little Tibet' as it has been strongly influenced by the Tibetan culture.